 Introduction

-Poultry farming plays a pivotal role in enhancing rural livelihoods, especially in remote and economically under developed regions of India such as the northeastern states.
+Poultry farming plays a pivotal role in enhancing rural livelihoods, especially in remote and economically under developed regions of India such as the north-eastern states.
 Poultry farming is among the fastest-growing sectors in Indian agriculture.
-It holds a crucial place in the present Indian economy and has transformed into a highly business-oriented enterprise (Sreenivas et al., 2013)..
+It holds a crucial place in the present Indian economy and has transformed into a highly business-oriented enterprise (Sreenivas et al., 2013).
 Backyard poultry contributes about 19.8% to the country’s total egg production.
 India is endowed with a wide range of poultry breeds possessing the potential to support both poverty reduction and food security, particularly benefiting the 30.3 million rural poor families directly engaged in this sector.
 Various poultry strains developed for backyard farming are being evaluated for their adaptability to local agro-climatic conditions to promote their wider adoption.
 Among the various forms of poultry farming, backyard poultry rearing has emerged as a low-investment, high-return enterprise particularly suited to the socio-economic conditions of small and marginal farmers.
 It acts as a vital source of supplementary income, nutritional security through egg and meat production, and employment—especially for women and landless farmers, The Chandel district of Manipur, located in the hilly and tribal-dominated southern region of the state, is characterized by its remote terrain, limited infrastructure, and relatively low agricultural productivity.
 Traditional animal husbandry practices—especially backyard poultry rearing—are an integral component of rural livelihoods in this region.
 However, the poultry sector in Chandel continues to be dominated by non-descript indigenous birds, which, despite being well-adapted to local environmental conditions, suffer from poor productivity in terms of growth rate, egg production, and survivability under disease stress.
 In this context, the introduction of improved dual-purpose poultry strains such as CARI Nirbheek and Vanaraja, developed by the Indian Council of Agricultural Research (ICAR), presents a promising strategy to enhance productivity in backyard poultry systems.
 CARI Nirbheek, a crossbred strain developed from the indigenous Aseel and CARI Red lines, is known for its strong disease resistance, better survivability, and reasonable egg and meat output under low-input conditions.
 Similarly, Vanaraja, developed by ICAR-Directorate of Poultry Research, is widely recognized for its faster growth rate, adaptability to free-range systems, and improved egg-laying capacity compared to indigenous birds.
 Despite their proven performance in several regions of India, there is a significant dearth of location-specific studies evaluating the comparative productivity and adaptability of these improved strains under the agro-climatic and socio-economic conditions of Chandel district.
 Factors such as climate, scavenging feed availability, disease prevalence, and traditional management practices may all influence the performance of these breeds differently in this context.
-Therefore, the present study was undertaken with the objective of evaluating and comparing the growth performance, egg production, survivability, and economic viability of CARI Nirbheek, Vanaraja, and native birds reared under traditional backyard systems in Chandel district.
+Therefore, the present study was undertaken with the objective of evaluating and comparing the growth performance and egg production performnces of CARI Nirbheek, Vanaraja, and native birds reared under traditional backyard systems in Chandel district.

 Materials and Methods